Keep Your Car in Chapter 13 Bankruptcy: What You Need to Know

 Cramdown: Reducing Your Car Loan Balance

-• You pay the reduced amount through your Chapter 13 plan
+• Paying the reduced loan balance as part of your Chapter 13 plan.

 Redemption: Paying the Current Value

-• You own the car free and clear
+• Ownership of the car free and clear of liens once the payment is made.

 The Chapter 13 Repayment Plan